Swansea Wellbeing Centre Policy for keeping all visitors safe in times of COVID 19

 Doors and windows will be kept open throughout your visit do be aware of this, it is our policy to increase ventilation wherever possible.
 Do ensure you will be warm enough during your visit and bring extra layers or blankets.

-Our cleaning policy is continuous cleaning of high touch surfaces, disinfecting floors between classes, and daily deep cleaning of the toilet.
+Our cleaning policy is continuous cleaning of high touch surfaces, disinfecting floors between classes and deep cleaning of toilet multiple times per day - see chart (available in toilet area).

 We have air purifiers in all our foyer and smaller areas and contact therapy are all taking place with PPE.
 ALL practitioners are following the guidelines of their professional body.
 Please speak to them directly for up to date information.